 Learning Outcomes.
-To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1: Know the importance of marketing in an organisation.
-1.1: Describe and compare how two organisations use different types of marketing technique to achieve their target1.2: Describe the limitations of marketing.
-2: Understand marketing research and planning.
-2.1: Identify how a selected organisation use marketing research to develop a marketing plan.
-3: Understand how and why customer groups are targeted 3.1: Describe how and why selected organisation targets their group of customers.
-4: Be able to develop a coherent marketing mix.
-4.1 Describe how a selected organisation develops a coherent marketing mix for a new product
+To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+Know the importance of marketing in an organisation 1.1 Describe and compare how two organisations use different types of marketing technique to achieve their target 1.2 Describe the limitations of marketing 2.
+Understand marketing research and planning 2.1 Identify how a selected organisation uses marketing research to develop a marketing plan 3.
+Understand how and why customer groups are targeted 3.1 Describe how and why selected organisation targets their group of customers 4.
+Be able to develop a coherent marketing mix 4.1 Describe how a selected organisation develops a coherent marketing mix for a new product

 Tutors should aim to introduce the topic by providing a range of marketing definitions, from simple to more sophisticated, and encourage group debate and discussion.
 Types of customers and customer satisfaction should be explained as central to the marketing function.
-Through the use of everyday objects such as mobile phones, phone contracts, fashion items, gym or club memberships, tutors can encourage learners to explore concepts such as branding, target customers, as well as techniques relating to the 4Ps of marketing (product, price, place and promotion).
+Through the use of everyday objects such as mobile phones, phone contracts, fashion items, gym or club memberships, tutors can encourage learners to explore concepts such as branding and target customers, as well as techniques relating to the 4Ps of marketing (product, price, place and promotion).
 Case studies, DVDs, YouTube videos, as well as actual products can all be used to engage learners in activities and introduce the marketing techniques discussed in the teaching content.